andyweaves/databricks-aws-firewall-rules/README.md

 This repo contains some example firewall rules for [AWS Network Firewall](https://aws.amazon.com/network-firewall/), specifically designed to help organisations further secure their [Databricks](https://databricks.com/) environments against the threat of data exfiltration.

+> [!WARNING]
+> You are ultimately responsible for the security of your environment, and for ensuring that the firewall rules that you implement meet your requirements.

 To use these rules:

 1) Set up the [AWS CLI](https://docs.aws.amazon.com/cli/)